 Why You Should Watch: This historical movie (with a gothic romance influence) is based on the true story of Victorian art critic John Ruskin and his young bride, Effie Gray.

-The period drama stars Dakota Fanning as Effie (a fresh-faced girl who experiences an awakening), Greg Wise as Ruskin, Tom Sturridge as John Everett Millais, and Emma Thompson as the controlling mother-in-law.
+The period drama stars Dakota Fanning as Effie (a young girl who experiences an awakening), Greg Wise as Ruskin, Tom Sturridge as John Everett Millais, and Emma Thompson as the controlling mother-in-law.